Early Childhood Education Courses

 ECE 101 Introduction to Early Childhood Education - 3 credits

-An analysis of the early childhood education field with focus on historical, social and philosophical background as well as on current and future critical issues in the field.
-Discussion of developmentally appropriate practices, current teaching trends and best practices as define by national professional organization principles and standards.
-The role of the family in early childhood education is highlighted.
+This course conducts an analysis of the early childhood education field with a focus on historical, social and philosophical background as well as on current and future critical issues in the field.
+Discussion of developmentally appropriate practice, current teaching trends and best practices for educating all young learners are included.
+The role of the family, culture, and society in early childhood education is highlighted.

 ECE 207 Emergent Literacy (PreK-Grade 1) - 3 credits

 Provides prospective PreK-Grade 4 teachers with an understanding of early pre-literacy abilities and a conceptual understanding of the components of reading in the areas of phonological awareness, phonemic awareness, phonics, word study, and word awareness.
 Prospective teachers will develop competencies in planning and implementing learning experiences for emergent and developmental literacy using Pennsylvania learning standards PreK-Grade 1 for language arts including speaking, listening, reading, and writing.

 ECE 301 Early Childhood Education Assessment I - 3 credits